-(3) An application referred to in subrule (1) must be supported by the following documents which must be submitted together with the application,12 subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules:
+An application referred to in subrule (1) must be supported by the (3) following documents which must be submitted to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules, as applied by rule 13.7 of these Rules:

-- (a) The applicant's bank statements for a period of six months preceding the application, certified by the bank; - (b) documentary evidence of the applicant's income and expenditure, which may consist of - (i) a copy of the applicant's audited financial statements for the financial year preceding the date of application, if any; or - (ii) an auditor's certificate; and - (c) documentary evidence of the applicant's compliance with the qualification criteria set out in rule 3.9, including lists of the following: - The applicant's anticipated income and receipts during the proposed repayment period, indicating the dates when the income or receipts are expected; - the applicant's assets, investments and policies, including a description of the asset, the type of investment or policy, the name of the institution and the relevant values and, if applicable, maturity dates; - (iii) the applicant's debtors and creditors including names, contact details and amounts owed or owing; and - (iv) contracts or tenders awarded to the applicant, if any, including the name of the institution or contracting party, the contract or tender number, the contract or tender value and the commencement and completion dates.
+- The applicant's bank statements for a period of six months preceding the (a) application, certified by the bank; - documentary evidence of the applicant's income and expenditure, which may (b) consist of - a copy of the applicant's audited financial statements for the financial (i) year preceding the date of application, if any; or - (ii) an auditor's certificate; - (C) documentary evidence of the applicant's compliance with the qualification criteria set out in rule 3.9, including lists of the following: - The applicant's anticipated income and receipts during the proposed (i) repayment period, indicating the dates when the income or receipts are expected;

-11 This period is subject to extension in terms of section 908 of the Control Act as applied by section 228 of the Customs Duty Act.
+brokers and registered agents that submit applications on behalf of applicants in that capacity.
+14 This period is subject to extension in terms of section 908 of the Control Act as applied by section 228 of the Customs Duty Act.